Welcome to Lesson 3 of the self-guided onboarding program!

 Selecting a permission group will display the specific permissions the employee will have at that site.

-For this Lesson, our focus will be on 3 permission groups: Admin, Manager, and Contributor.
+For this Lesson, our focus will be on 3 main permission groups and Custom Permission Groups.

 Admin - Employees with this permission group, will be able to manage and maintain the eCompliance account and create content.
 Limit the number of employees assigned to the Admin permission group.
 This permission group will give individuals complete control over the system.